-We have seen video hosting platforms such as Daily Motion and more recently BitChute start to gain slow popularity, but YouTube’s future is still fairly safe as currently it is still home to the best content creators and channels out there.
-Until recently, many creators have decided to just put up with YouTubes lack of communication and constant roadblocks as its still a place where they have a community and audience of regular viewers.
-Even though its becoming increasing difficult to run a channel, having the ability to monetise with an abundance of advertisers is too attractive to walk away from.
+We have seen video hosting platforms such as Daily Motion and more recently BitChute start to gain slow popularity, but YouTube’s future is still fairly safe as currently, it is still home to the best content creators and channels out there.
+Until recently, many creators have decided to just put up with YouTube’s lack of communication and constant roadblocks as it’s still a place where they have a community and audience of regular viewers.
+Even though it’s becoming increasingly difficult to run a channel, having the ability to monetise with an abundance of advertisers is too attractive to walk away from.

 However, things are starting to change.
-Video monetisation, as we have showed earlier, is becoming stricter and less profitable.
+Video monetisation, as we have shown earlier, is becoming stricter and less profitable.
 Communication with your audience is also becoming difficult in some cases with certain channels having comments disabled due to policy change, disabled monetisation for certain topics, not being able to qualify for ‘trending’ due to subject matter – the list of limitations and new restrictions continues to grow on an almost daily basis.

 I think we are approaching the point at which the straw breaks the camel’s back and with platforms such as Patreon, as mentioned earlier, creators are able to more easily diversify their income and become less reliant on YouTube income alone – particularly for those that are already established and have large audiences.